 The more competition you’re up against, the stronger your SEO and keyword backing needs to be if you’re going to remain competitive.
 In 2019 there were about 1.1 million active sellers on the Amazon marketplace in the United States.
-According to Amazon reports more than a million new sellers join the marketplace every year.
+According to Amazon reports more than a million new sellers join the multi vendor marketplace every year.

 Amazon likes to keep the big numbers to itself, but the bottom line is, if you’re serious about expanding your e-commerce operations through Amazon, you’re going to have to up your SEO game, because the competition shows no signs of slowing down.